 -

-Remove the current bowl from your bong.
+Remove the bowl from your bong.

 -

-Measure the outer diameter of the male joint or the inner diameter of the female joint.
+Measure the outer diameter of the male joint OR the inner diameter of the female joint.

 -